 - Remediation Programs

-EPA Tasmania co-ordinates major remediation programs at the Mt Lyell and Savage River mine sites.
+The EPA co-ordinates major remediation programs at the Mt Lyell and Savage River mine sites.
 Acidic and metalliferous mine drainage arising from these mines continue to impact the downstream environment.
 The Remediations Programs page on this website provides more information.

 - Bunding and Spill Management Guideline